-The Pipevine Swallowtail is black with a single row of pale spots near the wing edges.
-This beautiful butterfly is sometimes called the “Blue Swallowtail”.
-When the wings are open, the dorsal surface of the hindwings displays an iridescent blue or blue-green hue, which is more prominent in males than in females.
-There is also a row of white spots parallel to the border of the tailed hindwings.
-When the wings are closed, the ventral side of the hindwings shows a submarginal row of seven circular orange spots in an iridescent blue field highlighted with white.
+The Pipevine Swallowtail, sometimes called the “Blue Swallowtail,” is a striking black butterfly marked by a single row of pale spots near the edges of its wings.
+When the wings are open, the dorsal surface of the hindwings shimmers with an iridescent blue or blue-green hue, especially vivid in males.
+A row of white spots runs parallel to the border of the tailed hindwings.
+With wings closed, the underside reveals a dramatic display: a submarginal row of seven circular orange spots set against a blue iridescent field, accented with touches of white.

 Pipevine Swallowtail” by John Flannery, licensed under (CC BY-ND 2.0)